highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

     groups the radio buttons together.
 The value prop is a string that assigns a value to each radio button.
     The disabled prop is a boolean that determines whether or not the radio button is disabled and cannot be selected.
     The defaultChecked prop is a boolean that determines whether or not the radio button is selected by default.
-    The code demonstrates how to use the RadioButton component with different props and styles.

 Place a default radio button like this:
 ```JSX